Trolling for San Francisco Bay Halibut

 The foundation of his trolling rig is a heavy-duty 1/0 three-way swivel tied to his main line.
 To the second eye of the swivel, he’ll attach an 18- to 20-inch section of line for his weight dropper.
 The remaining eye of the swivel is dedicated to the leader.

-“I like to run 24 to 26 inches of heavy 60-pound mono from my three-way to a 0/0 or 1/0 dodger,” he says.
+“I like to run 24 to 26 inches of heavy 60-pound mono from my three-way to a 0/0 or 1/0 Herring Dodger,” he says.
 “The stiffer the line, the better so that everything stays straight.
 As far as dodger color goes, I use a lot of chartreuse and silver with fish scale tape inserts.”

 Check out the teeth marks in the dodger!